TheTechBrothers/CampQuest/README.md

 ***Optional User Stories:***

- First Storie
+User Story 1

+Title: User logs into the website

+User Story: As a registered CampQuest user, I want to log in with my username and password so that the system can authenticate me.

+Acceptance Criteria: Given that I am a logged-out registered user, when I go to the log-in page and log in using my username and password, then my user data should be available.

+User Story 2

-Title: User creates an account on the website
+Title: User creates an account on the website.

 User Story: As a new CampQuest user, I want to register by creating a username and password so that the system can remember me and my data as well as grant me access to member-only features such as a favorites list.

 Acceptance Criteria: Given that I am a new user, when I press on either the sign-up tab or the “Create account” button on the log in page, then I will be able to successfully register myself by signing up with a username and password enabling me to log in with my chosen credentials in the future.

-Second Storie
+User Story 3

 Title: User adds college to favorites list

 User Story: As a registered CampQuest user, I want to have the ability to add certain colleges or universities to my favorites list, so I can quickly see the events from the campuses I favor.

 Acceptance Criteria: Given I am a registered CampQuest user, when I press on my favorites list, then I will be presented with the list of colleges/universities I favorited and the ability to click on each one to see each campus’s events.

-Third Storie
+User Story 4

 Title: User purchases event tickets

 User Story: As a user, I want to be able to purchase event tickets through the website, so I can find and buy on CampQuest alone rather than finding on CampQuest and purchase the tickets on an external site.

 Acceptance Criteria: Given I am a user (guest or registered), when I click on “buy tickets” for a particular event, then the website will take me through a checkout process where add the quantity of tickets to my cart and purchase the tickets with a debit or credit card.

 ***2.Screens:***